Happy (almost) Spring! Are you ready for March homeschooling!?

 Quick note: For my friends in the southern hemisphere, I realize you’re experiencing fall this time of year, so feel free to bookmark this post for your spring.

-Here are some simple ways to enjoy March homeschooling:
+Here are some simple ways to enjoy possibility during this month of March homeschooling:

 1. Get outside!

-Whether you’re enjoying mild temps or still needing to bundle up to deal with frigid air temps, get outside!
+Whether you’re enjoying mild temps or still need to bundle up to deal with frigid air temps, get outside!

 Now, to be fair, I live in California.